Kaiutzi21/Tekken8Movesets/t8_KING_DLC/Documentary.md

 	- sped up the transition to JGSp

 ## f+2,1
-	- Changed oh hit reaction for airborne opponents, no longer sending them grounded
+	- Changed on hit reaction for airborne opponents, no longer sending them grounded

 ## Chair
 	- Now unblockable mid, increased damage to 35